 As time goes by, we realize that some battles are just not worth fighting.
-We give up on many conversations, on dreams we had in our youth and even on certain people.
+We give up on many conversations, on the dreams we had in our youth, and even on certain people.

 Instead of viewing these facts as losses, we should see them for what they really are: things that we put a lot of hope into, but then realize that they were, in fact, not worth fighting for.

 Experiencing personal growth, maturing, and advancing in life as time passes, is like placing the pieces of a more or less perfect jigsaw puzzle together.
 It is what is important in the big picture

 During a certain period in our lives, we take comfort in fitting impossible pieces into the wrong places.

 Only time and hindsight makes us finally see the truth, which is that there are things and people that fit on different maps than ours.

 In what follows, we suggest that you reflect on this.

 Sometimes it’s necessary to lose battles not worth fighting

 During our youth, many things come our way without us evening choosing them.
 It’s as if you’re water-rafting down a raging river, nervous and full of life.